-- documented description of scientific and publications activity (listing of its professional activity so far),
+- documented description of scientific and publications activity (proof of the applicant's professional activity so far),

-- reception statement of the research department on the basis of the candidate's research plan,
+- statement of acceptance from the research department on the basis of the applicant's research plan,

 - copy of passport.

-- Payment of tution fee immediatly after receiving the notification of admission.
+- Payment of tuition fee immediately after receiving the notification of admission.

 Before to travel to Sopron pick up some useful information →.

 The Faculty of Forestry supports for international students.
 The staff of the Dean's Office assist during the entire period of their studies at the Faculty: they get help with adopting to Hungarian conditions and surroundings, familiarisation with our culture, city and University.